-This rollout follows other recent DDL statewide initiatives including Dolly Parton’s Imagination Library, supporting early literacy by providing a free book in the mail each month to Delaware preschoolers, and the Telehealth Kiosk and Device Loaning Initiative which deployed hundreds of Chromebooks and Wi-Fi hotspots at public libraries throughout the state.
+This rollout follows other recent DDL statewide initiatives.
+Which includes, the Dolly Parton’s Imagination Library.
+This program supports early literacy by providing a free book in the mail each month to Delaware preschoolers.
+As well as, the Telehealth Kiosk and Device Loaning Initiative.
+This deployed hundreds of Chromebooks and Wi-Fi hotspots at public libraries throughout the state.

-Delaware has a very generous Scholarship/Loan program that enables library employees to obtain Bachelor’s, Master’s, and Doctoral degrees.
-The Skilltype platform supports ongoing Continuing Education for library staff with personalized training plans based on their interests, including those required for earning or maintaining credentials.
-Library staff are able to render quality service to patrons looking to benefit from all library programs and initiatives as they evolve.
+Delaware has a very generous scholarship/loan program that enables library employees to obtain Bachelor’s, Master’s, and Doctoral degrees.
+The Skilltype platform supports ongoing Continuing Education for library staff.
+It offers personalized training plans based on their interests.
+These plans include requirements for earning or maintaining credentials.
+Library staff can then provide quality service to patrons.
+Therefore, Patrons can benefit from evolving library programs and initiatives.